 The Hardkernel project creating the Odroid family boards the recently released Global Task Scheduling (GTS) support for the ARM big.LITTLE devices.
 “High Performance Threads” are scheduled to the big high performance cores, and “Low Performance Threads” are scheduled to LITTLE energy efficient cores based on the workload activity of the threads in order to save energy.
 Even though the activity level of a thread is an early attempt to introduce energy awareness to the system, the practical results are poor.
 In other words, the scheduler most often schedules a thread on the wrong core.
-This results not only in poor energy efficiency, but also in poor performance of the applications and poor user experience.
-We intend to use this platform as one of the reference models for our energy awareness framework because its SoC is very popular and is being used in millions of Android devices worldwide.
+This results not only in energy inefficiency, but also in the poor performance of the applications and an unsatisfactory user experience.
+We will use this platform as one of the reference models for our energy awareness framework because its SoC is very popular and is being used in millions of Android devices worldwide.

 Our research group is currently a partner in the INTERSYS project dedicated to standardising and optimising interconnected IoT devices handling streaming data.
 Since the number of IoT devices are expected to rapidly increase in the near future, the project is extending interoperability notions for handling the massive amount of data streams from small devices to gateways and servers.
 Still missing is the notion of energy awareness, which is a crucial point as most devices operate on battery-only power.
-We will work closely with this project and we will introduce the notion of energy awareness in the IoT systems.
+We will work closely with this project and we will introduce the benefit of energy awareness into the IoT systems.

 EMBECOSM focuses on providing the GCC compiler with the notion of energy efficiency.
-Practically, this means learning which compiler flags that minimises energy consumption for a selected architecture.
+Practically, this means learning which compiler flags minimises energy consumption for a selected architecture.
 The outcome of this project is similar to that in OpenTuner by MIT, which is capable of offline optimisation of multi-criteria problems.
 Both projects provide a metric for offline optimisation.
 However, runtime support, suggested in our project, is not part of their scope.
 Runtime optimisation is critical in virtually any environment containing multi-node and heterogeneous multi-node platforms.
 This is because the data used in especially streaming applications, like multi-media software, is arbitrary or very difficult to predict.
 Compile time optimisations, for example, cannot not predict what kind of video format is being used in a video decoder.

 The StarPU project at INRIA Bordeaux and the PEPPHER project both present a runtime system for minimising the performance for heterogeneous architectures.
 The system builds a performance model of the implemented CUDA or OpenCL kernels based on benchmarking on CPUs and GPUs, after which the system is able to schedule the kernels onto the most performance efficient device.
 However, they only consider optimisations through performance, not energy efficiency.

+Therefore, whilst there are a number of ongoing projects, researching….. none of them so far has endeavoured to solve… (focus on energy efficiency and sustainability!)

 3 Objectives and Expected Results